 Simply put, the IRS’s “safe harbor” rule allows taxpayers to avoid underpayment penalties by paying a minimum baseline tax amount throughout the year.
 The IRS will waive the underpayment penalty if the taxpayer can meet any one of the following requirements:

-How this rule is relevant to the clergy
+How the IRS 'Safe Harbor' rule is relevant to the clergy

 The “safe harbor” rule is relevant to U.S. taxpayers, including clergy, because our tax system is what is known as a “pay-as-you-go” system.
 This means that taxpayers need to pay their tax obligation (both income tax and payroll tax) throughout the year as they earn their income and tax liability is incurred, rather than waiting until the year ends.